Dagmawialebachew/AAUDatingBot/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-CrushConnect is a **fully-featured, production-ready Telegram bot** designed specifically for Addis Ababa University students.
+AAUPulse is a **fully-featured, production-ready Telegram bot** designed specifically for Addis Ababa University students.

 **What you get:**
 - Complete dating bot with all requested features